egonelbre/egonelbre.com/content/writing/2022-08-29 production-ready-concurrency.md

 This is probably one of the common ones... forgetting to close the channel.
 Channels also make the code harder to review compared to using higher-level primitives.

+Using chan for communicating between different "goroutine processes" in your application is fine; however, ensure that you handle context cancellations and shut down properly.
+Otherwise, it's easy to introduce a deadlock.

 ### Few additional rules-of-thumb

 I've come to the conclusion that you should avoid these in your domain logic: